-As heighted in the earlier part of this paper, access to and use of agricultural information from different sources is important in farmers’ adaptation to climate change.
+As pointed out in the earlier part of this article, access to and use of agricultural information from different sources is important as far as farmers’ adaptation to climate change is concerned.
 In other words, smallholder farmers’ adaptation to climate change is mostly dependent on the availability of and accessibility to relevant and practical agricultural information.
-This study’s results on sources of agricultural information indicate that mass media (television and radio) were ranked as the top source of agricultural information with mean score 1.14 and standard deviation of 0.83.
-Personal interactions were ranked the second with mean score 1.03 and standard deviation of 0.80 while village meetings were in the third position with mean score 0.71 and standard deviation of 0.
-61. In the fourth place were extension officers with mean score 0.35 and standard deviation of 0.48 (see Table 2).
-Other agricultural information sources mentioned ware farmers associations and non-governmental organizations.
+The results of this study, regarding sources of agricultural information indicate that mass media (television and radio) were ranked as the most important source of agricultural information with a mean score of 1.14 and a standard deviation of 0.83.
+Personal interactions were ranked second, with a mean score of 1.03 and a standard deviation of 0.80; while village meetings were in the third position with a mean score of 0.71 and a standard deviation of 0.
+61. In the fourth place, were extension officers, with a mean score of 0.35 and a standard deviation of 0.48 (see Table 2).
+Other agricultural information sources mentioned included farmers associations and non-governmental organizations.
 These results imply that mass media and personal interactions play more significant roles in disseminating agricultural information in the study area and influence smallholder farmers’ climate change adaptation decisions.

-Table 2: Sources of agricultural information to smallholder farmers
+Table 2: Sources of Agricultural Information to Smallholder Farmers